Ellusu/map-in-each-post/plugin/readme.txt

 Stable tag: 1
 License: GPLv2 or later

-A simple plugin to insert a customizable map in each post using shortcodes.
-Each post can have a unique map with different points, which can be added through a form.
-You can also select the post types where the map functionality should be enabled.
+A simple plugin to insert customizable maps in posts using shortcodes.
+Supports unique maps per post and custom post types.

 == Description ==